syncfusion-content/winui-docs/winui/ComboBox/Searching.md

 ## Edit mode Searching based on TextMemberPath

 In edit mode, searching will be performed based on the `TextMemberPath` property while entering the text into the selection box.
-If `TextMemberPath` is set to `null`, searching will be disabled.
-Edit mode searching will not be performed based on the `DisplayMemberPath` property.
+When `TextMemberPath` is `null` or `string.Empty`, searching will be performed based on `DisplayMemberPath`.
+When both the properties have a `null` or `string.Empty` value, searching will be performed based on the class name with namespace of the item.

 {% tabs %}
 {% highlight xaml %}